 Avoid feeding the trees in the winter months.

-If you are unable to fertilize the tree throughout the year, use a slow release fertilizer which only needs to be applied once a year and slowly release nutrients into the soil.
+If you cannot fertilize the tree throughout the year, use a slow-release fertilizer that only needs to be applied once a year and slowly releases nutrients into the soil.

 If the leaves of your meyer lemon tree are yellowing, it is a sign the tree is not receiving enough nutrients and should be fertilized more in the growing months.

 Since they bloom in early spring, it is recommended to apply fertilizer before it to encourage healthy growth.

 How to Fertilize Lemon Trees

 If the packaging indicates that the fertilizer is water-soluble, dissolve it in water.